willog11/CarND-Vehicle-Detection-P5/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap from each ROI area and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap for each ROI area and then thresholded that map to identify vehicle positions.
 After this each area was overlapped to form an overall heatmap for that frame.
-The following functionallity was then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+The following functionality was then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 It was assumed each blob corresponded to a vehicle.
 Finally bounding boxes was constructed to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: